kousu/lantern-link-cove/README.md

 make
 ```

-But, during testing, it's faster to simply
+There's a shortcut for testing:

 ```
-./llc.vala
+make play
 ```

-because vala slips in and does a quick compilation for you.

 ## Related